 Yet, even-though the first attempts have met difficulties (check out the early 1950 High Speed Computing Devices in djvu), people are still working towards ternary physical systems: Klein M., Mol J. A., Verduijn J., Levine R. D., et al. Ternary logic implemented on a single dopant atom field effect silicon transistor.
 APPLIED PHYSICS LETTERS.
 2010; 96(4) (see Raphael Levine).

 So yes Igor, this brick-like technology does (almost) exist.
 Or probably in a near future.
 Maybe it is not practical enough yet, or the world is not ready for that.
-A while ago (30 years), i learned how to count in binary with my fingers (thanks to a mormon American, CF, thinking of you), and we have three phalanges, so i can easily switch.
+A while ago (30 years), i learned how to count in binary with my fingers (thanks to a mormon American, Chris F., thinking of you), and we have three phalanges, so i can easily switch.
 But the ternary politic system still does not yet exist in France.

 Additional links on ternary arithmetics and trits (trytes or trybbles):The Ternary Manifesto: Douglas W. Jones proposes (quite interesting) "An alternative basis for development of a completely incompatible digital infrastructure is presented here.
 This minimizes the potential for leakage of information, particularly malware and other covert content from our existing digital infrastructure.
 This effort can be described as taking security through obscurity as a fundamental design principle."